yshmarov/yshmarov.github.io/_posts/2023-03-16-whats-new-in-rails.md

 Hotwire/TurboStreamBroadcasts use ActionCable to do server-side rendering for all clients listening to the same channel.
 This made building live functionality (like live chat) very easy.

 StimulusJS is now the default way of writing Javascript for Rails.
-No more `<script>` tags.
+As of now, `<script>` tags are frowned upon.

 ### Conclusion